Advanced Placement (AP) Exam Information

 Students who take AP courses will challenge themselves with college-level curricula, sharpen their academic skills, and learn to think critically and independently.
 Studies have shown that students who take AP courses are:

---Better prepared academically for college admission on all measures of ability and achievement;
+- Better prepared academically for college admission on all measures of ability and achievement;

---Better prepared to perform well over their four years in undergraduate work;
+- Better prepared to perform well over their four years in undergraduate work;

---Better prepared to be leaders and scholars at their chosen universities.
+- Better prepared to be leaders and scholars at their chosen universities.

 Weighted Grade Points for Advanced Academic Courses

-All high school advanced academic courses, including Honors, AP, and International Baccalaureate (IB) courses, carry weighted grade points, as they follow curriculum guidelines and expectations set forth by their respective academic organizations.
+All high school advanced academic courses, including Advanced, AP, and International Baccalaureate (IB) courses, carry weighted grade points, as they follow curriculum guidelines and expectations set forth by their respective academic organizations.
 Dual credit and college articulated courses also receive weighted grade points.
 Learn more about AP Courses HERE

 I've taken AP tests... now what?